dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * Type specific bytecodes to improve performance
 * Compatibility with Lua 5.3 (see Compatibility section below)
 * `LLVM <http://www.llvm.org/>`_ powered JIT compiler
-* Additionally a `libgccjit <https://gcc.gnu.org/wiki/JIT>`_ based alternative JIT compiler is also available, although this is not currently being worked on
+* Additionally a `libgccjit <https://gcc.gnu.org/wiki/JIT>`_ based alternative JIT compiler is also available (on a branch), although this is not currently being worked on
 * LLVM bindings exposed in Lua

 Recent Work